eGain/egain-api-python/docs/models/searchresultdoctype.md

 # SearchResultDocType

-Format of the source document (HTML, Doc, or PDF).
+Format of the source document (HTML, DOCX, PPTX, or PDF).

 ## Values